News

 EMPTY BOWLS MEAL | SUNDAY, NOVEMBER 2

-Prepare your bellies for delicious soups and breads on Sunday, November 2 at the Outreach Team’s Empty Bowls meal fundraiser.
+Prepare your bellies for delicious homemade soups and breads on Sunday, November 2 at the Outreach Team’s Empty Bowls meal fundraiser.
 The meal will begin following worship and will wrap up about 12:30 p.m.
+Cost is freewill donation with proceeds going to Trinity’s Little Free Pantry and the Houston County Food Shelf.

 Would you like to volunteer to make a favorite soup or bread?
 Please contact Jan Kraabel, kraabelcj@outlook.com or 507-498-5687 or Pat Oakes, jpoakes1@hotmail.com or 507-429-4929.